Smita-B/Directors-Of-Truth/README.md

 - **Increased Transparency**: Provides citizens with real-time insights into law enforcement activities.
 - **Operational Efficiency**: Simplifies and accelerates case lodging and data sharing processes.

-For detailed information on system architecture, modules, and implementation, please refer to the accompanying [D.O.T Final Documentation](./D.O.T Final Documentation.pdf).
+For detailed information on system architecture, modules, and implementation, please refer to the accompanying Documentation: D.O.T Final Documentation.pdf.

 ## Disclaimer